Scottish Green Freeports

 • Inverness Airport Business Park

 The Steering Group also includes many other partners who are stakeholders in the area and the offshore wind sector is well represented by developers with projects that could be assisted by the freeport.
-The list of partners include:
+The list of associate members include:

 The zone partners are looking at offshore wind related manufacturing and green hydrogen production as two of the main strands of development across the freeport sites.

-More information is available on the Opportunity Cromarty Firth web site using the link below.
+More information is available on the Inverness and Cromarty Firth Green Freeport web site using the link below.

 Video showing the planned Leith Renewables Hub development - Video credit: Forth Ports